belingo/belingoGeo/readme.txt

 5. Regions in console

 == Changelog ==
+= 1.13.1 =
+* URL generation in the sitemap has been adjusted
+* Added the object variable to the belingogeo_is_exclude hook

 = 1.13 =
 * Fixed the sitemap for pages with excluded cities
 * Fixed shortcode functionality on pages with excluded cities